 Chapter 1.
-Getting started as a member......
-4

-Explains what it means to be in a Medicare health plan and how to use this booklet.
+Getting started as a member 4 Explains what it means to be in a Medicare health plan and how to use this booklet.
 Tells about materials we will send you, your plan premium, your plan membership card, and keeping your membership record up to date.

-Tells you how to get in touch with our plan (Lasso Healthcare MSA) and with other organizations including Medicare, the State Health Insurance Assistance Program (SHIP), the Quality Improvement Organization, Social Security, Medicaid (a joint Federal and state program that helps with medical costs for some people with limited income and resources), and the Railroad Retirement Board.

-Explains important things you need to know about getting your medical care as a member of our plan.
+Chapter 2.
+Important phone numbers and resources .
+13 Tells you how to get in touch with our plan (Lasso Healthcare MSA) and with other organizations including Medicare, the State Health Insurance Assistance Program (SHIP), the Quality Improvement Organization, Social Security, Medicaid (a joint Federal and state program that helps with medical costs for some people with limited income and resources), and the Railroad Retirement Board.
+Chapter 3.
+Using the plan's coverage for your medical services .
+53 Explains important things you need to know about getting your medical care as a member of our plan.
 Chapter 4.
-Medical Benefits Chart (what is covered and what you pay)......
-64

-Gives the details about which types of medical care are covered and not covered for you as a member of our plan.
+Medical Benefits Chart (what is covered and what you pay) .
+65 Gives the details about which types of medical care are covered and not covered for you as a member of our plan.
 Explains how much you will pay as your share of the cost for your covered medical care.
 Chapter 5.
-Asking us to pay our share of a bill you have received for covered medical services Explains when and how to send a bill to us when you want to ask us to pay you back for our share of the cost for your covered services.
+Asking us to pay our share of a bill you have received for covered medical services .
+95 Explains when and how to send a bill to us when you want to ask us to pay you back for our share of the cost for your covered services.
 Chapter 6.
-Your rights and responsibilities .
-104 Explains the rights and responsibilities you have as a member of our plan.
+Your rights and responsibilities 100 Explains the rights and responsibilities you have as a member of our plan.
 Tells what you can do if you think your rights are not being respected.

 Chapter 7.
-What to do if you have a problem or complaint (coverage decisions, appeals, complaints) 116 Tells you step-by-step what to do if you are having problems or concerns as a member of our plan. • Explains how to ask for coverage decisions and make appeals if you are having trouble getting the medical care you think is covered by our plan.
-This includes asking us to keep covering hospital care and certain types of medical services if you think your coverage is ending too soon. • Explains how to make complaints about quality of care, waiting times, customer service, and other concerns.
+What to do if you have a problem or complaint (coverage decisions, appeals, complaints)111 Tells you step-by-step what to do if you are having problems or concerns as a member of our plan.
+Explains how to ask for coverage decisions and make appeals if you are having trouble getting the medical care you think is covered by our plan.
+This includes asking us to keep covering hospital care and certain types of medical services if you think your coverage is ending too soon.
+Explains how to make complaints about quality of care, waiting times, customer service, and other concerns.
 Chapter 8.
-Ending your membership in the plan 158 Explains when and how you can end your membership in the plan.
+Ending your membership in the plan152 Explains when and how you can end your membership in the plan.
 Explains situations in which our plan is required to end your membership.
 Chapter 9.
-Legal notices 166 Includes notices about governing law and about nondiscrimination.
+Legal notices160 Includes notices about governing law and about nondiscrimination.
 Chapter 10.
-Definitions of important words 169 Explains key terms used in this booklet.
+Definitions of important words163 Explains key terms used in this booklet.